aospapp/aosp/tools/test/connectivity/tools/lab/README.md

 * num_users:
     num_users: number of users (int)
 * process_time:
-    pid_times: a list of (time, PID) tuples where time is a string representing time elapsed in D-HR:MM:SS format and PID is a string representing the pid (string, string)
+    adb_processes, fastboot_processes: a list of (PID, serialnumber) tuples
+    num_adb_processes, num_fastboot_processes: the number of tuples
+                in the previous lists
 * ram:
     total: total physical RAM available in KB (int)
     used: total RAM used by system in KB (int)